Success Steps

 Regardless if life has objective meaning or not, everyone needs to create their own deep sense of purpose in order to truly be fulfilled in life.

-A lot of people struggle with addiction and general motivation because of they don't have that reason that gets them out of bed everyday.
+A lot of people struggle with addiction and general motivation because they do not have that reason that gets them out of bed everyday.

 The solution is to feel useful and needed for something beyond yourself.